Rita MacNeil: 1970s

 Research done by historians Steve Hewitt and Christabelle Sethna on documents from the now-defunct Royal Canadian Mounted Police Security Service have revealed accounts of the force having spied on feminists, including MacNeil, during the 1970s.

 "Working Man"

 "Working Man" was sparked by a visit to the Princess Colliery in Sydney Mines, prompted by the stories of the miners' daily hardships.
 In her autobiography she notes that the tour guide was suffering from throat cancer, and she had remembered her mother's struggles with it, and as he talked the melody for the song began in her head, complete with lyrics.
-The song, which peaked at number 11 in the UK charts, became a worldwide sensation and the unofficial anthem for coal miners everywhere.
+The song was first released in 1981 on her second album, Part Of The Mystery.
+It was subsequently released as a single in 1988 in Canada and then released in 1990 as a single in the UK.
+This UK release, peaked at number 11 in the UK charts in November 1990 and became a worldwide sensation and the unofficial anthem for coal miners everywhere.